Storm Online

 Storm Online (Simplified Chinese: 风云; Traditional Chinese: 雄霸天下; Russian: Поднебесье) is a free-to-play 2.5D fantasy MMORPG (Massively Multiplayer Online Role-Playing Game), developed by Chengdu Aurora Technology Development Co.Ltd, first launched in China in July 2007.
 It was well received in Taiwan when launched in May 2008 by Unalis Co.
 Ltd and Pili puppets were used as to endorse the game.

-The launch of the first English version was scheduled to be on November 2010 by Shanda Games from its international office in Singapore.
+The launch of the first English version was scheduled to be in November 2010 by Shanda Games from its international office in Singapore.

 Gameplay

 Backed by the rich background story of Storm Online, the tension and hostility from warring nations means constant PVP opportunities for thrill-seekers while an abundance of exciting quests.

 Classes

 There are 3 gender-locked classes in Storm Online.